rg-3/screenshot.js/README.md

 * Add the option to select the number of screenshots to stored temporary browser memory (defaults to 8).

-* Add the option to capture a video at its original size or at its visible size (defaults to visible).
+* Add the option to capture a video at its natural size or at its visible size (defaults to visible).

 * Add includeHTML function (`src/js/browser-action/include-html.js`)